clandrew/SimCityMfc/README.md

 **Usage environment**

-This program is for Windows 7/Windows 10+ x86-compatible environments.
+This program was originally tested on Windows 98SE.
+The posted release has been tested on Windows 10.
+The program is for x86-compatible environments.

 **Build**